The Ultimate Pre-Travel Checklist for Stress-Free Vacations

 There are many benefits to traveling.
-Taking a vacation can help you de-stress, not think about work, and truly relax while you experience an all-new place or culture.
+Taking a vacation can help you de-stress, not think about work and truly relax while you experience an all-new place or culture.
 Even traveling for school or work can be exciting, as you learn to navigate a new city, and can form long-lasting relationships with the people you meet.

 Yet as important as travel is for your mind and spirit, there is no denying that planning for a trip can be a bit stressful.
-Whether you’re leaving the country for a month, traveling south for the winter, or just taking a quick weekend trip, there are so many little details to remember and bases to cover.
+Whether you’re leaving the country for a month, traveling south for the winter or just taking a domestic weekend trip, there are so many little details to remember and bases to cover.
 Constructing a thorough pre-travel checklist can help you prepare for your trip, and below are some ways to help you stop stressing and start planning.

 When it comes to making an itinerary for your trip, sometimes having minimal plans on how to spend your vacation time can be the most relaxing option.
-However, there are still some preparations you should make before you leave, such as figuring out how far away from the airport your hotel is, or how you’ll get around town once you arrive.
+However, there are still some preparations you should make before you leave, such as figuring out how far away from the airport your hotel is or how you’ll get around town once you arrive.

-Creating an itemized itinerary on the day of your flight, train, or drive can help you prepare properly before you leave for your trip.
+Creating an itemized itinerary on the day of your flight, train or drive can help you prepare properly before you leave for your trip.
 For example, making notes on what time it’ll be locally when you arrive, what documents you might need to take with you (will a driver’s license work, or do you need a passport too?), the layout of the airport or train station and even some common phrases in the local language can all help take some of the stress out of traveling.

 Here are some additional tips to keep in mind when planning your travel:

-Other items, such as a toothbrush, toothpaste, makeup, shampoo, phone chargers, and more will most likely be available for purchase in the area that you’re visiting.
+Other items, such as a toothbrush, toothpaste, makeup, shampoo, phone chargers and more will most likely be available for purchase in the area that you’re visiting.
 If you’re trying to save space, or you simply forget an item, you can most likely purchase items when you arrive.
 However, if you plan on packing them, be sure to keep liquids in a bag in case they leak (pressure changes while flying or driving through mountains can cause packages to burst), and follow all the applicable laws if you’re flying with liquids in your carry on.

 When it comes to packing, keeping your luggage light can make traveling a lot easier.
 If you’re worried about space, try slimming down the clothes you bring or consider packing your luggage tightly to conserve space.

-Once all your items are packed and your itinerary is set, the only thing left to do before you leave your home for a trip is to ensure your home is neat and organized for when you get back.
+Once all your items are packed and your itinerary is set, the only thing left to do before you leave your home for a trip is to ensure your space is neat and organized for when you get back.

 This step is certainly optional, but preparing for a trip can provide you with the perfect opportunity to organize your home a little bit.
 Sometimes taking vacations can leave travelers a bit mentally exhausted, so organizing ahead of time can help ease the stress of returning to normal life.
-There’s nothing like coming back to a well organized, clean, and comfortable space, so utilize some spring cleaning tips to get your home in order.
+There’s nothing like coming back to a well-organized, clean and comfortable space, so utilize some spring cleaning tips to get your home in order.